Somnison

 Sleep compression technology

-A wearable device that detects slow-wave sleep and delivers low-intensity focused ultrasound to enhance glymphatic clearance—potentially achieving full restorative sleep in less time.
+A wearable system that detects slow-wave sleep via dry EEG and delivers low-intensity focused ultrasound to enhance glymphatic clearance—potentially achieving full restorative sleep in less time.

 Status